beenzust/itmconsult/content/english/_index.md

   content: workwith us
 call_to_action:
   enable: true
-  title: Ready to get started?
+  title: what's your digital strategy?
+Ready to get started?
   image: images/cta.svg
   content: Step into a realm of strategic possibilities with us.
 As your partners, we're committed to delivering strategies that drive your success story in the transformative Digital Era
   button: